By CLAUDIA LAUER and VANESSA A. ALVAREZ

 “It sounds like a comical incident, but it was really frustrating,” Mandy said in Mandarin through a translator.
 “It feels like immigrant parents are deliberately excluded and pushed to the margins.”

 Jenna Monley, deputy chief of the district’s Office of Family and Community Engagement, said the office has issued guidance to school and district staff to transition to in-person interpreters for individualized education plan meetings when possible.

 “I think that you are always going to find pockets of success.
 But there are some areas where things need to grow and improve,” Monley said.

-The Philadelphia school district saw an increase of nearly 40% to more than 16,500 English learners in 2020 from around 12,000 in 2013, and census numbers show nearly a quarter of people in Philadelphia older than 5 speak a language other than English at home.
+The Philadelphia school district saw an increase to more than 16,500 English learners in 2020 from around 12,000 in 2013, and Census numbers show nearly a quarter of people in Philadelphia older than 5 speak a language other than English at home.

 Juntos, a Latinx immigrant advocacy group in South Philadelphia, did a phone survey of families around March 2020 asking about their concerns related to the pandemic.
 Executive Director Erika Guadalupe Núñez said that, after basic needs, 99% listed schooling as their next concern, including how to get a school laptop or how to communicate with teachers who only spoke English.